 Because only a medical doctor, osteopath, or psychologist can complete Form N-648, the best way to determine whether your parent or relative might qualify for a disability exception is to talk to the doctor.
 Give them a copy of the Form N-648 and the USCIS instructions that go with it (available for free download on the N-648 page of the USCIS website).

 Requests for a disability exception, particularly among the elderly, are often based on diseases and medical impairments such as Alzheimer's dementia, vascular dementia, and major depressive disorder.
 However, every patient is different, and cognitive difficulties can be the result of many different diseases and medical conditions, or a combination of medical issues.
 As a result, there is no set rule regarding which disabilities, diseases, or impairments will or will not qualify an applicant for a disability exception.

-Submitting Form N-648 does not excuse an applicant from attending an interview with an immigration officer and answering questions about the information that he or she provided on the naturalization application.
+Submitting Form N-648 does not excuse an applicant from attending an interview with an immigration officer and answering questions about the information that provided on the naturalization application.
 However, the applicant will be able to bring an interpreter along, who can translate all of the immigration officer's questions and the applicant's answers.

 Due consideration allows USCIS to consider a citizenship applicant's education, background, age, time as a U.S. resident, opportunities available and efforts made to prepare for the citizenship test, and any other relevant factors when deciding what to ask the applicant about, how to phrase questions, and how to evaluate an applicant's answers.
 In other words, USCIS can go easy on the applicant, if justified.